 Wi-Fi enabled water leak and freeze detectors

 Another smart connected device senses water leaks such as from a sump pump over-flow.
 Water and sewer backups can be a costly mess to clean up and repair.
-Insurance rates for this coverage are skyrocketing.
-Some companies now charge more than $260 for $10,000 worth of backup coverage while others are limiting its use.
+Insurance premiums for this coverage have been on the rise.
+Some companies now charge more than $260 for $10,000 worth of backup coverage while others are adding conditions for eligibility.

 Additional units can be placed in other areas of the home where water leaks can appear such as:

 - Under sinks

 Some water leak units also sense for out of range humidity and temperatures.
 If you’re out of town on a winter vacation and your furnace fails, it could freeze your water pipes.
 When water freezes it expands and the pressure can burst your pipes, releasing a constant blast of water into your home which could go on for days if no one is around.
 Other smart devices can even turn off your water when a leak is detected.